Alabama Debt Relief Guide

 Banking and taxes in Alabama

 Alabama has an income tax range of 2% to 5% and a state sales tax of 4%.
 However, that sales tax rate can jump up to 7.5% if you are in the Banks zip code (36005).
-An alternative sales tax rate of 9% applies in the tax region Pike, which belongs to the 36005-zip code as well.
+An alternative sales tax rate of 9% applies in the tax region Pike, which also belongs to the 36005 zip code.

 Banking is also fairly uncommon compared to most states.
 Residents without a checking or savings account represent 7.6% of the population.